bloominstituteoftechnology/LambdaMUD-Project/README.md

 #### Client
 - [ ] Create a standalone frontend app that communicates with the server via API calls
-- [ ] Be able to create a new account on the server (implemented on server)
+- [ ] Create a standalone frontend app that communicates with the server via API calls
 - [ ] Be able to log in to the server (implemented on server)
 - [ ] Create an interface that displays the current room name, its description and the other players in the room
 - [ ] Be able to move between rooms and update the display accordingly (implemented on server)